dominicva/logging-express/readme.md

 ## What does it do?

-- Eeach time the server receives a request, `reqLogger()` produces a live report for various request properites.
+- Each time the server receives a request, `reqLogger()` produces a live report for various request properites.

   - see `src/data.js` for properties it currently reports on